chris-short/devopsish.com/content/post/105/index.md

 ## People

 [U.S. Yield Curve Just Inverted.
-That’s Huge.](https://www.bloomberg.com/opinion/articles/2018-12-03/u-s-yield-curve-just-inverted-that-s-huge) — This is a big deal.
+That's Huge.](https://www.bloomberg.com/opinion/articles/2018-12-03/u-s-yield-curve-just-inverted-that-s-huge) — This is a big deal.
 2019 will bring an economic recession (not 2008 level but, within striking distance).
 Make sure you're at a place in life that can weather it.

 [Linux.org domain hacked, plastered with trolling, filth and anti-transgender vandalism](https://www.theregister.co.uk/2018/12/07/linuxorg_hacked/) — Compromised through the registrar.
 If you hacked linux.org or have anti-LGBTQIA+ please take a long walk off a short pier.